Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The Toxoplasma Parasite

-Although the body of Toxoplasma gondii consists of only one cell, this cell has a complex structure and behavior.
+Although the body of Toxoplasma gondii consists of only one cell, the organism has a complex structure and behavior.
 T. gondii is very well adapted for life as a parasite.
-It lives inside a cell of another organism, which is known as a host cell, and absorbs nutrients from this cell.
+It lives inside a cell of another organism, which is known as a host cell, and absorbs nutrients from this host.
 The parasite takes only a few seconds to enter the host cell.

-The Toxoplasma parasite has a complex life cycle.
-It exists in three different forms—the sporozoite, the tachyzoite, and the bradyzoite.
-The sequence of events in the life of the parasite is as follows.
+The Toxoplasma parasite has a complex life cycle that involves four stages—the oocyst, the sporozoite, the tachyzoite, and the bradyzoite.
+The sequence of events in the life cycle is described below.

 - Toxoplasma leaves a cat's body in a form known as an oocyst.
 The oocysts are released in the cat's feces.
 They have a tough, protective wall and may survive in the environment for more than a year.